Pinantan Lake: Lake description

 At the bottom of a shallow valley, the lake is 2880 ft above sea level and the surface area is 168 acre.
 The mean depth is 10.6 m and maximum depth is 18.5 m.
 The shoreline, which drops off sharply, largely comprises cattails and bulrushes.
 The southeast end, which is marshy, includes willows and some water birches behind the shoreline.
 Northeast of Big Pinantan Lake lies Little Pinantan Lake, which has similar characteristics.

 Name origin

 Until the early 1900s, the general area was known as Black Valley.
 Alexander McBryan and Donald G. McPherson, who arrived in 1873, were the earliest settlers in the area.
 George Wilson, who came around 1887, owned property at the northwest end of the lake, which Antoine Pene bought in 1904.
 One theory is that the lake was called Pininkantan at the time.
 A different unconfirmed claim was the name is a First Nations word for moccasin, which describes the shape of the lake.
 In 1913, Pene built a fishing lodge, which he advertised as Penantan Lodge (a pun on his name).
 An alternative theory indicates this spelling quickly morphed into Pinantan for the area and lake.
+The name comes from the Secwepmcstín word for Pinantan, which is Pencentén.